yamchips/next-app/Learning-notes.md

 | MySQL Community Server | The actual database (your data lives here).                                                                      |
 | DataGrip               | A UI/database client — like a fancy version of MySQL Workbench, can connect to many kinds of databases.          |
 | Prisma                 | An ORM (Object Relational Mapper) — helps you interact with the database using TypeScript/JS instead of raw SQL. |

+### Create migration

+Command: npx prisma migrate dev

+Every time we update the table or database, we run above command to refresh.

+### Create a Prisma client